 Free walking tours became a popular trend in every major city around the world during the last years.
 City enthusiasts would organize guided walking tours to share their view on the city, making a living based on tips received at the end of the tour.
 In Gent, Maria Mironova (from

 Jerôme Eggen is originally from the Netherlands, and is the man behind De Laatste Drinker brewery.
-TheSquare.Gent caught up with him to ask him how he ended up in the brewing business and how he feels about living in Ghent.
+TheSquare.Gent caught up with him in 2018 to ask him how he ended up in the brewing business and how he feels about living in Ghent.